ColinGale/College-Basketball-Predictor/README.md

 - **SOS_ORtg:** Average adjusted offensive efficiency margin of all opponents over a season (KenPom)
 - **SOS_DRtg:** Average adjusted defensive efficiency margin of all opponents over a season (KenPom)
 - **NCSOS_NetRtg:** Non conference strength of schedule ranking (KenPom)
-- **Conf_code:** Numeric value that represents the conference a team plays in (KenPom)
 - **W/L:** Wins and Losses for a season (KenPom)
 - **Round:** The round of the tournament the game is being played (sports-reference)
 - **Seed:** The seed in the tournament the team is (sports-reference)
+- **last_5_avg_net:** The average NetRtgs of opponents played in the last 5 games (sports-reference/kenpom)
+- **efg_pct:** A ratio of the average Effective Field Goal Percentage of the last 5 games played, compared with the average EFG across the entire season (weighted by opponent's NetRtg)
+- **fg3_pct:** A ratio of the average Three Point Field Goal Percentage of the last 5 games played compared with the average FG3 across the entire season (weighted by opponent's NetRtg)
+- **tov:** A ratio of the average Turnovers per game of the last 5 games compared with average TOV across the entire season (weighted by opponent's NetRtg)
+- **pt_diff:** The average point differential of the last 5 games

-*For all head to head statistics above, (ie NetRtg, ORtg, etc) the suffix **_diff**  and **_ratio** refers to the ratio and difference of the team's head to head statistic compared to the opponent's statistics for the same category.
+For all statistics, the suffix **_diff** represents the difference between the opposing team's statistics and the original teams statistics.
+The model only predicts on these **_diff** stats in order to reduce the chance of two teams beating each other in the same game.

 Names of the teams are not predictors for the model because the model is trained on tournment data across many years and College Basketball teams have frequent roster changes indicating no pattern of strength.
-The conference is still included because from year to year the top basketball conferences usually remain the same.

 ---